 The City's actual expenditures and budgeted expenditures for the budgeted funds have been shown at the department level.
 The approved budgets of the City for these budgeted funds were also adopted at the department level.

-The City had the following expenditures in excess of the amounts appropriated during the year ended June 30, 2020:
+The City had the following expenditure in excess of the amount appropriated during the year ended June 30, 2021: